ssilverman/QNEthernet/README.md

 * `begin()`: Initializes the library, uses the Teensy's internal MAC address, and starts the DHCP client.
 This returns whether startup was successful.
+* `beginNoDHCP()`: Initializes the library and uses the Teensy's internal MAC address, but does not start a DHCP client.
+This returns whether startup was successful.
 * `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
 This returns whether startup was successful.
 The DNS server is